ghc-proposals/ghc-proposals/proposals/0370-modifiers.rst

 Renaming and typechecking
 -------------------------
-Initially, the only recognized modifiers will be the multiplicity modfifiers of linear types.
+Initially, the only recognized modifiers will be the multiplicity modifiers of linear types.
 These take effect during typechecking.
 Other modifiers are expected to take effect during renaming, such as the ``NoFieldSelectors`` modifier of `proposal 512`_.